sickozell/SickoCV/README.md

 On the other hand, editing an actual working scale with the note buttons, it will cause the change to be applied immediately.
 This SET button can be also used to apply pending scales or programs.

-A display shows the current working scale or program in green, or both the working in green and the pending one in red.
+A display shows the current working scale or program in green, or both the working scale in green and the pending one in red.
-Scales are shown with usual scale notation (C, C#, Dm, F#m, etc.), 'chr' for cromatic, 'CST' for other custom scales, 'N.Q' for no quantization.
+Scales are shown with the usual scale notation (C, C#, Dm, F#m, etc.), 'chr' for cromatic, 'CST' for other custom scales, 'N.Q' for no quantization.
-Programs are shown from P0 to p31, even if no notes are selecte (no quantization).
+Programs are shown from P0 to P31, even if no notes are selected (no quantization).

 All 32 programs can be saved in a preset file (.SQN) with the 'Save PROG preset' function in the right-click menu, and reloaded in other sickoQuant modules with the 'Load PROG preset' function.